-Rancho Santa Margarita is a master-planned community that is built out.
+Rancho Santa Margarita is a built-out master-planned community.
 Currently, no vacant land is identified that can support any development that may address the needs identified in the Consolidated Plan.

 Funding resources to implement the City's Consolidated Plan are limited.
 It is anticipated that CDBG funding will continue to fluctuate in future years.
-OCHA has aggressively pursued new housing assistance vouchers and certificates resources; the City will continue to support OCHA's efforts to secure new rental assistance resources.
-Additionally, the City will continue to support seniors and youths with programs offered through the Bell Tower Regional Community Center with local funds and homeless services with state funds for the foreseeable future.
+OCHA has aggressively pursued new housing rental assistance vouchers and certificates; the City will continue to support OCHA's efforts to secure new rental assistance resources.
+Additionally, the City will continue to support senior programs offered through the Bell Tower Regional Community Center with local funds and homeless services with state funds for the foreseeable future.

-As outlined above, Rancho Santa Margarita has no vacant land suitable for development; therefore, no publicly owned land (or other property) within the City has been identified for housing development during FY 2023-2024.
-However, the recently updated Housing Element identifies properties that may be suitable for future development.
+As outlined above, Rancho Santa Margarita has no vacant land suitable for development; therefore, no publicly owned land (or other property) within the City has been identified for housing development during FY 2024-2025.
+However, the recently updated Housing Element identifies properties that may be suitable for future affordable housing development.